Beautiful Gardens of Provence: Visitor Guide

 Eze Village Botanical Garden Statue

 The Jardin Exotique d’Eze is perched 429 metres high above the Mediterranean Sea on the site of an old medieval fortress.
-It has been considered a strategic location throughout history because it offers a panoramic view of the French Riviera and is protected from harsh north winds.
+It has been considered a strategic location throughout history, as it offers a panoramic view of the French Riviera and is protected from the harsh north winds.

-Shortly after WWII, André Gianton, the mayor of Eze, initiated the creation of this beautiful garden in Provence.
+Shortly after World War II, André Gianton, the mayor of Èze, initiated the creation of this beautiful garden in Provence.
 It is home to several global species of succulents and xerophytes.
-The garden also features information about Eze’s historical and artistic heritage, so you’ll leave with a genuine feel for the Exotic garden’s past.
+The garden also features information about Eze’s historical and artistic heritage, so you’ll leave with a genuine feel for the Exotic Garden’s past.

 Contact Information: